Perimenopause Brown Discharge: 7 Causes & Solutions

 With the fluctuating levels of estrogen and progesterone, the menstrual cycle is immensely affected in the menopause transition period.
 Ovulation is unpredictable, and the length between your cycles could be shorter or longer.

 You could even go without periods for some months.
 Early perimenopause has started if your menstrual cycle is preponed or postponed by seven days.
 When there is a 2-month gap between your periods, it means you are in late perimenopause.
+One of the significant issues I had while I was transitioning into menopause was with my menses, particularly the flow.
+In some months, I would bleed heavily, while on specific cycles, the flow would be scanty, to my surprise.

 What is the Normal Color for Vaginal Discharge?
 How Does it Change in Perimenopause?